Skip to Content

 Thinning radishes is very important, otherwise they will not form round bulbs.

 Like many of the leaf vegetables, spinach is very cold hardy.
 It won’t tolerate a heavy frost, but a light one is fine.
-Spinach will bolt even before lettuce does when the weather gets warm, so spring and fall is best for it.
+Spinach will bolt even before lettuce does when the weather gets warm, so spring and fall are the best times to grow it.

 OnionsOnions are a popular cold hardy vegetable